Hasu Yajnik: Works

 Madhyakalin Gujarati Premkatha (1974), Madhyakalin Kathasahitya (1987), Shamal (1978, on Shamal Bhatt) and Sanskrit Kathasahitya (1997) are his research works.
 Kamkatha (1987) includes stories of Gujarati females from medieval Sanskrit Prakrit works while Kamkatha:Suda Bahontari (1987) has stories of female characters.

 Futati Pankhono Pahelo Fafadat (1972) is co-edited by him.
 Gujarati Lokkathao (1996), Saurabh Vratkathao (1996), Saurabh Navrat Garba (1996), Saurabh Lagnageet Sangrah (1999), Saurabh Padabhajanavali (1999), Lagnollas (2001) are folk literature collections edited by him.

 He had notated traditional devotional songs edited by Harivallabh Bhayani in Hari Ven Vay Chhe Re Ho Vanma (1988).
 He has also notated Gokulma Tahukya Mor (1989) and Jharmar Meh Jhabooke Veej (1989).

 He had also written some works on music: Violin-vadan (1992), Ragdarshan (1993), Harmonium-vadan (1997), Bansari-vadan (1998).
 His Krishnacharit and Ramkatha are translated in Marathi, Odia and Hindi.

 Awards

 Yajnik had received a silver medal from Dharmendrasinhji College for his short stories in 1954.
 His Diwal Pachhalni Duniya received a prize from the Gujarati Sahitya Parishad.
 He also received an award from the Skylark, London (1994) and a fellowship from the Gujarati Sahitya Academy, London (1997).
+He was the recipient of Kavi Kag Award in 2011.
 He also received the first prize from the Gujarat Sahitya Akademi for his work Gujaratni Lokvidya.